Defining Good Safety Culture in Aviation SMS

 It’s definitely a best practice to give employees feedback:

 - After they report an issue, such as to say thank you for reporting; and

-- After a reporter’s reported issues is fully managed, such as to inform them of what changes were made.
+- After a reporter’s reported issues are fully managed, such as to inform them of what changes were made.

 Employees Personally Know Safety Manager

 When employees know their safety manager personally, it shows that the safety manager has taken the time to personally interact with them.
 This is a good way to “put a face on the SMS.”
 When employees understand that the SMS has great personal effort behind managing it, they will be more likely to accept it.